 Evidence and impact detail

-Reproduction steps / POCs
+Reproduction steps / proof-of-concept

 Prioritized remediation plan